-- 5.1 We recognise that all matters relating to child protection are confidential. - 5.2 The Headteacher or DSLs will disclose any information about a child to other members of staff on a need to know basis only.
-5 - 5.3 All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - 5.4 All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - 5.5 We will always undertake to share our intention to refer a child to Social Care with their parents /carers unless to do so could put the child at greater risk of harm, or impede a criminal investigation.
-If in doubt, we will consult with Forest Referral and Assessment Team.
+- 5.1 We recognise that all matters relating to child protection are confidential. - 5.2 The Headteacher or DSLs will disclose any information about a child to other members of staff on a need to know basis only.5

+Fears about sharing information under GPDR regulations must not stand in the way of the need to promote the welfare, and protect the safety, of children. - 5.3 All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - 5.4 All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing.

-5 Guidance about sharing information, can be found in the DfE booklet 'Information sharing advice for practitioners providing safeguarding services to children, young people, parents and carers.
-(March 2015)
+&lt;sup>5 Guidance about sharing information, can be found in the DfE booklet 'Information sharing advice for practitioners providing safeguarding services to children, young people, parents and carers.'
+(July 2018)